Thinking long term about Italian assets

-If you, or your family, own Italian assets, it is advisable to research and prepare for the future of those Italian assets.
-You can watch our short video on this subject here: http://bit.ly/1VDqOnY
+Do you, or your family, own Italian assets?
+Are you thinking of buying a property in Italy?
+If so, it is advisable to research and prepare for the future of those Italian assets.
+You may like to watch our short video on this subject.

 In 2015 a new EU regulation came into force.
-Known as Brussels IV, this regulation facilitates cross border successions.
-Only three countries have opted out, the UK, Denmark and Ireland.
-However that doesn’t mean that nationals from those countries won’t be impacted by the new regulations.
+Known as Brussels IV, this regulation aims to facilitate cross border succession.

-If no will exists, the situation becomes very complicated for the heirs and it is advisable for them to enlist the help of a specialist lawyer in Italy to manage the succession of Italian assets.
-The national succession process has been described in detail in our inheritance guide.
+If no will exists, the situation can become very complex for heirs.
+It is advisable to enlist the help of a specialist lawyer in Italy to manage the succession of Italian assets.
+If you would like more detailed information about the Italian succession process, you find our Guide to Italian Inheritance helpful.